b123400/danmaku/README.md

   - `anilist_id` = integer (e.g. `1`)
   - `source` (only support `kari` now)
   - `text`
+  - `time` Time of the comment in the episode
   - `metadata` - Can be any string, default is `{}`
   - `filename` or
   - `episode`